marschall-lab/strand-seq-graph-phasing/README.md

 `samples: str` Path to sample sheet.

-`scripts_dir: str` Path to folder containing Graphasing R and python scripts.
+`scripts_dir: str` Path to folder containing Graphasing R scripts.
 This is the folder `scripts` in the project folder.

 `reference: str (optional, default:None)` Path to reference genome.
 If provided, the input assembly will be aligned to the reference using `minimap2`, and used to supplement the output summaries and evaluation plots.